MWI-Engineering/DD_ECAT_v3/soem_interface(basis).md

 int is_slave_operational(int slave_idx) {
     // Check if slave is in operational state (bit 3 set)
     // State 18 (0x12) = EC_STATE_OPERATIONAL (8) + EC_STATE_ACK (16)
-    // A more robust check might involve checking for EC_STATE_OPERATIONAL only,
-    // and then verifying the statusword for drive readiness. return (ec_slave[slave_idx].state & EC_STATE_OPERATIONAL) == EC_STATE_OPERATIONAL;
+    return (ec_slave[slave_idx].state & EC_STATE_OPERATIONAL) == EC_STATE_OPERATIONAL;
 }